insight-platform/Savant/docs/source/getting_started/1_pycharm.rst

 PyCharm Professional
 ====================

-You can rely on the official documentation on configuring a `docker <https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html>`_  interpreter, but there are caveats.
-Below, is a modified configuration guide with screenshots and comments helping you to get started quickly.
+The official documentation on configuring a `docker <https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html>`_  interpreter is pretty complete, but there are caveats.
+Below, you will find an improved configuration guide helping you to set up the runtime quickly.

-The instruction is created and tested in PyCharm 2023.1 **Professional**.
+The guide tested with PyCharm 2023.1 Professional.

 Project Preparation
 -------------------

 #.
-Clone the Savant repo:
+Clone the repo:

     .. code-block:: bash